 - Semen volume and sperm motility declines between 20-80 years of age.

 - The risk of miscarriage was 27% more likely in women whose partners were over 40 years of age.

 - And men’s age affects much more than female fertility.
 As a man gets older, his likelihood of having a healthy child will also decline.

 Children with fathers over the age of 40 were four times as likely to develop disorders such as schizophrenia and autism.

 Depending on the severity of the DNA damage the sperm might need to be retested prior to treatment to ensure back to normal DNA levels.
-In many cases, these treatments mean that IVF is no longer necessary, and a couple can use simpler, easier treatments to get pregnant.
+In many cases, these male fertility treatments mean that IVF treatment is no longer necessary, and a couple can use simpler, easier treatments to get pregnant.